joken-elixir/joken/guides/testing.md

 ## Joken time

-We have ifntroduced an adapter for producing any time sensitive claim values. `Joken.current_time/0` looks for the implementation it will use in the configuration.
+We have introduced an adapter for producing any time sensitive claim values. `Joken.current_time/0` looks for the implementation it will use in the configuration.
 This is the adapter pattern that helps you mock time if you need to.

 The default implementation we use is `Joken.CurrentTime.OS`.
 It uses `DateTime` to fetch current time in seconds.